executium/trending-historical-cryptocurrency-news/vb.net-sdk/README.md

 3. How to run program without Visual Studio
 	- Go to Project Root Directory
 	- Explore bin\debug direcoty.
-	- Double click or run as Administrator "PORT-VBNET.exe" file.
+	- Double click or run as Administrator "API-VBNET.exe" file.
 	- You will get result on console screen.

 4. Attched Source Code